 Plant-based Protein Sources

-There are many plant sources for quality protein.
-Eat a variety of plant foods throughout the day to get all of the essential amino acids the body needs.
+There are many plant sources of quality protein.
+Eat various plant foods throughout the day to get the essential amino acids the body needs.

 - Almond butter (2 tbsp) - 7 grams